 The name of each hub itself will reflect the domain of the hub.
-The names can be seen as a kind of sub labels of the RUN EU label, and as such be part of the more extensive RUN EU brand.
+The names can be considered sub-labels of the RUN EU label, and as such be part of the more extensive RUN EU brand.
 Since RUN EU is aimed to be sustainable in itself, the critical element of 'sustainability' with the EIH's will be derived from the leading brand.